fredizzimo/uGFX/boards/base/Olimex-SAM7EX256-GE12/readme.txt

 	- GADC via the AT91SAM7 driver
 	- GINPUT-dials via the GADC driver
 	- GINPUT-toggles via the Pal driver
-	- GAUDIN via the GADC driver
+	- GAUDIO recording via the GADC driver

 Note there are two variants of this board - one with the GE8 display
 	and one with the GE12 display.
 This one is for the GE12 display.